kaikue/Oceania/README.md

 - Make sharpened flint more effective on kelp
 - Chests
     - remove * rendering (after entity generation is fixed)
-    - Stack with same data, or not at all
 - Inventory
     - Armor
 - Texture improvements: